-As previously stated in the SP-60 Homelessness Strategy of the [Consolidated Plan](#), the Community Development Division's ongoing activities include:
+As previously stated in the SP-60 Homelessness Strategy of the [Consolidated Plan](#), the Community Development Division's ongoing activities, to the greatest extent possible:

-- Continuing to distribute the City's Resource Map, Notepad, and the Veteran's Resource Map.
-These documents include comprehensive service directories for anyone seeking assistance. - To the greatest extent possible, City staff will continue to provide local nonprofit organizations access to AmeriCorps VISTA members through the Billings Metro VISTA Project resources.
+- Continuing to maintain the most recent version of the Resource Map, Notepad, and the Veteran's Resource Map on the City's website.
+These documents include comprehensive service directories for anyone seeking assistance.
+The Montana 211 phone and online directory is available and is expected to replace these resources. - Staff will continue to provide local nonprofit organizations access to AmeriCorps VISTA members through the Billings Metro VISTA Project resources.
 VISTA members may be placed at the City to undertake objective citywide initiatives.
 VISTA members may also be placed at nonprofit Host Site organizations to work on specific anti-poverty initiatives.